samsaid/CSE412-Airline-Tickets/README.md

 ![System Overview](/images/system-overview.png)

 ## Getting Started
-### Demo
+### Using the Application
 To access the live deployment of the application, click [here](https://cse-412.herokuapp.com/).

 ### Development Enviornment
 The following steps are only necessary for the project developers or users who are looking to implement a version of the project.
-To view/acces the live version of the appplication, see section on [demo][demo].
+To view/acces the live version of the appplication, see section on [using the application](#using-the-application).

 **1.** Clone the project repository
 ```